Blacksuan19/website/_posts/2021-12-06-creating-datasets.md

             # albumentations returns the image as a numpy array so convert accordingly
             Image.fromarray(np.uint8(transformed["image"])).save(f"{aug_name}.jpg")
             # convert returned coordinates list to string
-            # and move the class back to the begining of the line (yolo format)
+            # and move the class back to the beginning of the line (yolo format)
             trans_labels = list(
                 map(
                     lambda x: "".join(str(int(x[-1])))